patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ### 4.2 PowerBI Dashboard

-Since, the currently version of PowerBI has a bug of connecting to data warehouse, I will connect the data from local parquet file that loaded from data warehouse instead.
+Since, the current version of PowerBI has a bug of connecting to data warehouse, I will connect the data from local parquet file that loaded from data warehouse instead.

-We can conenct parquet file locally to Power BI:
+We can connect parquet file locally to Power BI:
 - Go to `Get Data` > Type in `"Parquet"` > `Connect` > use Basic option, and type in URL box by this: `file:///C:/path/to/data.parquet` > Then, click OK

 *Note: you have to change the path to your local path*